Chen Jining: Academic career

-In March 1998, Chen left England to serve as deputy director of the Department of Environmental Engineering at Tsinghua University in Beijing.
+In March 1998, Chen left the United Kingdom to serve as deputy director of the Department of Environmental Engineering at Tsinghua University in Beijing.
 He was promoted and served as the department director from 1999 to 2006.

 In February 2006, he was appointed as vice-president of Tsinghua University, a year later, he was promoted to become the Executive Vice-president.
 He concurrently served as Dean of the Graduate School of Tsinghua University from January 2010 to February 2012, Dean of the Graduate School at Shenzhen, Tsinghua University between January 2010 to July 2011.

 In February 2012, Chen was appointed president of Tsinghua University, he remained in that position until January 2015, when he was appointed Minister of Environmental Protection of China.
 At the time of his appointment, he was the youngest member of Li Keqiang's cabinet.
 In 2015, he was also a member of the judging panel for the Queen Elizabeth Prize for Engineering.